Harry Wright (footballer, born 1909): International career

 Wright made one appearance for an England XI side that played an Anglo-Scots team in the King George V Jubilee Trust Fund friendly held at Highbury on 8 May 1935.
 A crowd of 8,944 witnessed the 1–0 defeat for the England side, with Manchester United's George Mutch scoring the only goal of the game.

 Coaching career

 On leaving Colchester in the summer of 1949, Wright was appointed trainer-coach at Guildford City.
 After qualifying as an FA coach and physiotherapist, Wright would hold coaching positions at Walsall and Luton Town before being appointed head coach of First Division Everton in September 1956.

+In 1959, Wright coached the Lebanon national team at the qualifiers for the 1960 Summer Olympics.
 Between 1961 and 1963, Wright spent time in India coaching the Indian youth team in preparation for the 1963 AFC Youth Championship in Malaya.
 Wright then inherited Syed Abdul Rahim's side to become the first foreign coach of the India national football team after Rahim died in 1963.
 Wright was tasked with taking his side to the 1964 AFC Asian Cup.
 They finished as runners-up to hosts Israel in the round-robin tournament, which to-date remains the best achievement in Indian professional football.

 Wright retired to King's Lynn in Norfolk, where he died in April 1994.